June 23 to 28, 2019

 Designed for ages 14-17 only

 This intensive 6-day, 5-night program will cover boreal to coastal bird species in Maine.
 We will spend part of the week at Maine Audubon's Borestone Mountain Sanctuary looking for northern maine bird species.
-The remaining part of the week we will stay in the historic Bingham Cottages on Hog Island and explore the coast for shorebirds, nesting species, and puffins!
+The remaining part of the week we will stay on Hog Island and explore the coast for shorebirds, nesting species, and puffins!
 A service component will be included during the week so that teens can be hands-on and a tour of the Mad River Decoys by Audubon will be provided.
 Teens will learn about conservation projects around the world and see how decoys are produced to bring back species.
 An emphasis will be placed on creating field notebooks throughout the week.
 For more info on field notebooks check out this blog post on the ABA website.

 The historic cottages at Borestone and Hog Island will be more rustic in nature than the traditional Hog Island cabins.
 All participants should bring a sleeping bag and prepare for camping conditions while at Borestone and Hog Island.
 Electricity will be provided at Borestone but phone reception is very limited and there will be no internet available at either camp.
 Be prepared to unplug during the week and get connected to the outdoors!

 Price: $1395 for individual enrollment, and $1395 for organizations (bird clubs, Audubon chapters, etc.) that are sponsoring a teen in the program.
 Registration cost includes all meals, housing, instruction and boat trips.
-Teens must arrange transportation to the Hog Island Audubon Camp on arrival day (Sunday) and from the Portland International Jetport in Portland, Maine on arrival and departure day; (14 years olds CANNOT fly independently to camp - call if you have questions).
+Teens must arrange transportation to the Hog Island Audubon Camp on arrival day (Sunday) and from the Portland International Jetport in Portland, Maine on departure day; (14 years olds CANNOT fly independently to camp - call if you have questions).

 Prices include: Meals, housing, instruction and all boat trips.
 Participants must arrange transportation to Hog Island Audubon Camp on arrival day and from the Portland International Jetport in Portland, Maine on departure day.
 There will be a shuttle from the airport provided on arrival day for an additional fee of $50 - please call the program manager too book this separately.
 Check with your local Audubon chapter or bird club for scholarship availability.